CEMeNT-PSAAP/challenge_problems/README.md

 The problem is based on an NEA steady-state fixed-source benchmark problem suite [^2].
 Time dependence is introduced by turning the fixed source source into a histogram pulse.
-The quantity of interest is the 4D flux distribution, $\phi(x,y,z,t)$, in a fine mesh of 60x100x60x100.
+Quantities of interest are the 4D flux distribution, $\phi(x,y,z,t)$, in a fine mesh of 60x100x60x100 and the total neutron density in time.

 [^2]: Keisuke Kobayashi, Naoki Sugimura, and Yasunobu Nagaya, "3D Radiation Transport Benchmark Problems and Results for Simple Geometries with Void Region."
 Progress in Nuclear Energy, 39:2, 119-144 (2001). [[link]](https://www.sciencedirect.com/science/article/abs/pii/S0149197001000075)